Druspect/8321_Seismic_Interpretation_Final_Project/README.md

 docs/theoretical_background.md (Template)

 # Theoretical Background

-This document outlines the theoretical foundations of the project.
+This document outlines the theoretical foundations of the project. to be written.

 ## Seismic Interpretation
 Seismic data interpretation involves analyzing reflected waves to map subsurface structures.
 Challenges include: